 Be confident in your bike handling so that you can ride over rough surfaces without needing to brake or ease off on the pedals; doing some mountain biking, cyclocross, or riding your road bike on light trails can all help here.
 I can put a lot of distance into some people that I ride with just by not touching my brakes while going over rough, tight, or twisty sections, without increasing my level of risk/danger, but simply because I’m comfortable doing those things at higher speeds than other people and have confidence in my bike handling skills.

-The Transcontinental Race (TCR) No3, 2015 included a checkpoint with a parcours along the Strada dell’Assietta in the Italian Alps, which was about 40km of very rough, often steep dirt road.
-The founder of the TCR, Mike Hall, enjoyed riding dirt roads himself, and so similar sections may be included in future editions of the race.
+The Transcontinental Race No. 3, 2015 was the first edition of the race that included a checkpoint with a gravel / dirt-road parcours.
+It was along the Strada dell’Assietta in the Italian Alps, which was about 40km of very rough, often steep dirt road.
+Similar sections have been included in most editions since then.
 In addition, every year most riders in the TCR encounter some significant sections of dirt roads at least once during their route that they weren’t expecting, regardless of how much time they spent planning and researching their route (including myself).
 Cobbled roads have also frequently been used as part of a required parcours, and you may find cobbles in the center of many towns in northern Europe.

 It’s therefore a good idea to have some experience riding a road bike on such surfaces.
 Deliberately getting out of your comfort zone during training can be a lot of fun and is good preparation and a good test of your equipment.
 If you are not prepared for riding in such conditions, then you could easily lose a lot of time during the race struggling through such sections, getting punctures, becoming demoralized, or trying to find an alternative route.